Emergent clusters in strongly confined systems: Methods

-We actuate the particles with a rotating magnetic field ($|B| = 85$ G, $f = 9$ Hz) in the $x-z$ plane, generated using computer-generated signals driven though current amplifiers and then fed into triaxial Helmholtz coils.
-The $\hat{x}$ direction of the field (e.g., the driving direction) was alternated in sign every 30 s to avoid particle accumulation at the sample edges.
-The Helmholtz coils are mounted on top of an inverted fluorescent microscope (IX83, Olympus) so that the sample can be actuated and imaged simultaneously \cite{sprinkle20}.
+The rotating magnetic field ($|B| = 85$ G, $f = 9$ Hz) in the experiments is always in the $x-z$ plane, and is generated using computer-generated signals driven through current amplifiers and then fed into triaxial Helmholtz coils.
+The Helmholtz coils are mounted on top of an inverted fluorescent microscope (IX83, Olympus) so that the sample can be actuated and imaged simultaneously~\cite{sprinkle20}.